Class-Incremental Learning using Diffusion Model for Distillation and Replay: Proposed method

-In our work, we considered that the additional dataset of synthetic samples $\mathcal{S}$ is an offline dataset stored on the device itself.
+In our work, we considered this additional dataset of synthetic samples $\mathcal{S}$ as an offline dataset stored on the device itself.
 Nonetheless, if the storage is a constraint for the incremental learner, the additional dataset $\mathcal{S}$ can be used in an online way as an infinite stream of data, similarly to~\cite{liu2023online}, by either using the generative model locally or by relying on a cloud-based model.
 Compared to concurrent works relying on real datasets as a source of additional data, our method offers more flexibility depending on the constraint of the problem: it can be used with or without limited storage, computational budget, and capacity to communicate with external services.

-The quality of the synthetic images, their fidelity to the real target, and the variety of concepts available in the additional dataset $\mathcal{S}$ are intrinsically limited by the pretrained generative text-to-image model used.
-Using a different and more specialized generative model or finetuning it to the specific target training dataset may further improve the performance of the incremental learning model it is combined with.
+The quality of the synthetic images, their fidelity to the target classes, and the variety of concepts available in the additional external dataset $\mathcal{S}$ are intrinsically limited by the pretrained generative text-to-image model used.
+Using a different and more specialized generative model or finetuning it on the specific target training dataset may further improve the performance of the incremental learning model it is combined with.

 A naive and straightforward application of a pretrained text-to-image generative model in the context of class-incremental learning would be to use the synthetic datasets $\mathcal{S}$ as a complete replacement of the replay memory for exemplar-free class-incremental learning.
 However, as discussed in the ablation study in Section~\ref{section:ablation}, this approach does not achieve competitive results.